simon-weber/simon-weber.github.com/_posts/2013-04-20-development-on-a-chromebook-an-opinionated-guide.md

 that mostly works.
 I’m hoping to get it ready for Web Store deployment during [Hacker School](https://www.hackerschool.com/) this summer.

+### Parting words

+You probably want to [enable zRAM](http://gigaom.com/2013/04/05/running-out-of-memory-on-a-chromebook-heres-a-30-second-solution/).
+This will prevent you from running out of memory.
+For the technical details, see [this post](https://groups.google.com/d/msg/chromebook-central/r27r3ZcchhM/V8Y5S0fy4bAJ); the feature will be enabled by default in r27.

 If you’re a fellow Chromebook hacker and think I missed something, definitely let me know.
 I’ll do my best to keep this guide updated